evaspe/Java-Compilation/README.md

 # Java-Compilation
 Compilation of Java projects, exploratory beginner level and classwork related.
-These were uploaded with the intention of furether exploring Java in Github.
+Most current unfinished project is snake game (involving GUI).
+These files were uploaded with the intention of further exploring Java in Github.
 Projects were completed 09/20-11/20